 In April 2014, Videotron added Apple's mobile devices, including the iPhone, to its extensive lineup of mobile handsets, thus enabling Videotron to reach a significantly untapped segment of its addressable market, in particular the young mobile users.
-Subsequently, Videotron launched new illico applications for iPhone and iPad.
+Subsequently, Videotron launched applications for the iOS operating system.